geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 * **Our solution:** We were able to incorporate a new set of metadata fields that can use any kind of WKT POLYGON or MULTIPOLYGON for display and searches.
 This enhancement was built with Geo3D for Solr and opens up the possibilities for what kind of geometries the metadata can feature.
 This also solves the antimeridian problem, as the metadata can now have two adjacent bounding boxes that will display correctly.
 ![multiple-bounding-boxes](/images/multiple-bbox.png)

-### New locations for documentation
-All documentation for the GeoBlacklight application has been moved from the GitHub Wiki.
-Information about GeoBlacklight, development, and customization can now be found on the [Guides section of this website](https://geoblacklight.org/guides.html).
-All metadata documentation (both early schemas and the newer Aardvark) has been migrated to [opengeometadata.org](https://opengeometadata.org).

 ### Accessibility & user interface (UI) improvements
 We improved the layout of the item pages in the default GeoBlacklight user interface in a few ways: